 The front of the card has a powerful iron-black and silver-grey look with 2-ball bearing fan design.
 On the other side we see a full size backplate with a honeycomb cutouts towards the end for heat dissipation.

 When we look inside we see a double U heat pipe stretching from the GPU die to both ends of the card.
 Palit here is actually using NVIDIA reference PCB which surprisingly makes this board very narrow.
-If we compare it to 3080 TUF Gaming from ASUS it is over one centimeter slimmer.
+If we compare it to 3080 TUF Gaming from ASUS it is over one centimetre slimmer.

 This card is still 2.7 slots in height with most of it covered in fins.
 On the back we have one HDMI 2.1 port and 3 Display 1.4a ports.